OpenModelica/OpenModelica/UsersGuide/source/ommatlab.rst

 portable Matlab-based interactive session handler for Modelica scripting.
 It provides the modeler with components for creating a complete Modelica modeling, compilation and simulation environment based on the latest OpenModelica library standard available.
-OMPython is architectured to combine both the solving strategy and model building.
+OMMatlab is architectured to combine both the solving strategy and model building.
 So domain experts (people writing the models) and computational engineers (people writing the solver code) can work on one unified tool